 Do you know the name of the mayor of your town or city?

-What do area of public spending do you think needs to be increased?
+What areas of public spending do you think needs to be increased?

 What threats are there in the world of politics right now?